pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-{% include pagebreak.html canvas=75 %} The typewriter has been well established as the device by which all scholarly work is prepared for publication.
+&nbsp;{%- include pagebreak.html canvas=75 -%}&nbsp;The typewriter has been well established as the device by which all scholarly work is prepared for publication.
 Authors often use it when drafting their manuscripts.
 Typed copy is always submitted to the publisher by the author and to the linotyper by the publishers.
 The fact that